Last updated: 8-Jul-2026

 - SATA Azores.

-This Facebook post from Angela Chou on 10-Mar-2024 is very helpful regarding European travel with a rabbit.
+This Facebook post from Angela Chou on 10-Mar-2024 is outdated, but may be helpful regarding European travel with a rabbit.

 Pet based Airlines: